 What ReedGroup is doing

 For employers for which we administer leaves of absence, accommodations, and disability management, ReedGroup has provided guidance to our operations teams regarding when it’s appropriate to extend paperwork and decision deadlines, waive documentation requirements, and delay re-certification due to a natural disaster.
+We’re also proactively providing hurricane preparedness information to our employees in areas that could potentially be affected, and preparing to do wellness checks during and after the storm makes landfall, to identify employees who may need help.
+Kindness and empathy matter!

 Is your team looking for support outsourcing or co-sourcing leave management?
 Or do you need better software to manage leaves?
 ReedGroup has solutions for you.